-Construction of a new building and major refurbishment of existing buildings are both, as a main rule, subject to the permit of the relevant building authority and the works may not be commenced before the final building permit is issued.
+Construction of a new building is, as a main rule, subject to the permit of the relevant building authority and the works may not be commenced before the final building permit is issued.
 Depending on the technical contents of the works, in certain cases no building permit is required, although a notification may need to be delivered to the building authority before commencing certain construction works.
+In general, refurbishment of existing buildings is not subject to building permit.
 In case of proposed developments on arable land, the reclassification of the arable land as non-agricultural land and the acceptance of a modified zoning plan are preconditions to the issuance of the building permit.